mojaloop/documentation/mojaloop-technical-overview/central-settlements/oss-settlement-fsd.md

 Records may be created for transactions which are not transfers.
 Non-transfer transactions have their ilpFulfilment set to 0.

-The settlement API described in Ref_2 above contains a resource (**closeSettlementWindow**) to allow an administrator to close a settlement window and create a new one.
+The settlement API <sup>[2](https://github.com/mojaloop/central-settlement/blob/master/src/interface/swagger.json)</sup> contains a resource
+(**closeSettlementWindow**) to allow an administrator to close a settlement window and create a new one.
 The resource takes a settlement window ID as part of the query string, together with a string describing the status to be assigned